bwinkel/pycraf/docs/install.rst

         >>> import pycraf  # doctest: +SKIP
         >>> pycraf.test(remote_data='any')  # doctest: +SKIP

+    This will *always* download SRTM data (few tiles only) to test the auto-download functionality!
+Do this only, if you can afford the network traffic.

 If you prefer testing on the command line and usually work with the source code, you can also do